Quicken: History of Quicken on Mac

 Quicken was originally written for MS-DOS and the Apple II back in 1983 and first released in 1984.
 The substantial differences between the Mac and these two platforms meant the later Macintosh version was written from the ground up.
 This led to incompatibilities between the file formats for the earlier versions and the Macintosh version.
 Quicken for Mac 1.0 was released in 1988.
-MacUser in November 1988 rated it 4.5 mice out of 5, describing it as "probably the best home budgeting/accounting system on the market".
-The magazine approved of its checkbook paradigm and stated that it was suitable for small-business bookkeeping.
-Citing its "outstanding" adherence to Apple human interface guidelines and documentation, MacUser concluded "Quicken is a great program ... anyone who owns a Macintosh and has a checkbook should buy a copy".

 When Mac OS X came out in 1999 (server) and 2001 (desktop), a new platform emerged.
 Apple provided backward compatibility with the classic Mac OS in Mac OS X, so Quicken for Mac development continued in an older platform database structure (PowerPC-based).
 After they switched the Mac from PowerPC to Intel processors, Apple continued to support PowerPC-based apps (via Rosetta) on their Intel-based Macs until Mac OS X Lion.

 In 2012, Quicken for Mac 2007 on Intel was released.
 Intuit decided to start from scratch and Quicken Essentials for Mac (QEM) was created in 2010.
 Quicken 2015 for Mac, released in August 2014, and later versions for Mac are built on the Quicken Essentials for Mac foundation.
 These newer versions of Quicken for Mac use an SQLite database.

+Reception

+InfoWorld in March 1986 rated Quicken for Apple II version A.11 as 7.0 out of 10, stating that it and AppleWorks worked together well to produce reports.
+Describing it as a powerful financial database, the magazine recommended the software to both individuals and small businesses.

+MacUser in November 1988 rated Quicken for Macintosh as 4.5 mice out of 5, describing it as "probably the best home budgeting/accounting system on the market".
+The magazine approved of its checkbook paradigm and stated that it was suitable for small-business bookkeeping.
+Citing its "outstanding" adherence to Apple human interface guidelines and documentation, MacUser concluded "Quicken is a great program ... anyone who owns a Macintosh and has a checkbook should buy a copy".

+The Los Angeles Times said in 1989 that even with a $10 price increase to $60, version 3 "is a better bargain than ever".